-The Village of Firth has adopted the 2009 International Building Codes and plan on adopting the 2021 or 2024 IBC in 2025.
+The Village of Firth has adopted the 2009 International Building Codes.
+The community may look to update to adopting the 2021 or 2024 IBC sometime in the future.
 The building code sets standards for constructed buildings and structures.
 Enforcement of the building code is done through requiring that all building projects receive a building permit and meet code.

 The purpose of this Community Wildfire Protection Plan (CWPP) is to provide a tool for effectively managing fire and hazardous vegetative fuels and to bolster collaboration and communication among the various agencies and organizations who manage fire in Southeast Nebraska.
 Lancaster County lies within the upland tallgrass prairie vegetation zone.
 Agriculture crop fields, hay land, and grazing lands cover much of the county.
-The Bennet Fire Department noted that their greatest concerns are the speed that a fire might spread and structures in the fire's path, specifically the chief expressed concern about "acreage subdivisions" and said that most developments, including one in the Village of Bennet, only have one way in and out.